HelpGiveThanks/HGTconfiguration/README.md

 $Configuration['Modules']['Vanilla']['Panel'] = array('MeModule', 'UserBoxModule', 'GuestModule', 'NewDiscussionModule', 'NewQuestionModule','DiscussionFilterModule', 'SignedInModule', 'Ads');
 ```
-#####J. CAUTION: Enable FirstLastName plugin if your forum is for only people you know and trust.
+#####L. CAUTION: Enable FirstLastName plugin if your forum is for only people you know and trust.

 1. Open into your Vanilla's .../plugins/CAUTION/ folder.
 1. Click 'Select all' from the cPanel file menubar.